Great Bear Lake (novel): Critical reception

 Great Bear Lake reached number 68 on Publishers Weeklys Children's Fiction Bestsellers during the week of 22 March 2010, having sold 150,000 copies.Booklist comments that the story is told with a balance between anthropomorphic characterization, realistic behavior and the brutalities of life in the wild.
 Children's Literature notes the similarity of themes to the Warriors series and that fans will appreciate new clans and traditions.
 The reviewer comments that it is not as action packed as the Warriors series, as suggested by the title.
 Chris Shanley-Delliman from Kidsreads praises the book for it vivid descriptions.
-He states that Hunter takes on the theme of racism through a "honest approach" - three bears of different color and background meeting together.
+He states that Hunter takes on the theme of racism through an "honest approach" - three bears of different color and background meeting together.
 The reviewer also states that the book deals with an environment theme.
 The Horn Book Magazine states in a review for Great Bear Lake and Smoke Mountain that the latter may leave readers wondering where the series is heading to while noting that fans will enjoy the mix of fantasy adventure and realistic animal behavior in both books.
 Voice of Youth Advocates notes that the book is not "great literature" but nevertheless is a good story.
 The reviewer notes that the bears are "appealingly bearlike" despite being anthropomorphized and having human issues like conflicts with friends and adolescence.
 The reviewer also mentions the theme of habitat destruction and global climate change.
 Readers are advised to read the series in order as the volume does not provide a summary of the first novel.